Two Factor Authentication Apps Compared: Which One Is Actually Worth Your Time?

 Security threats aren’t slowing down.
 The FBI’s 2023 Internet Crime Report noted that phishing — the most common attack vector — leads directly to credential theft.
 And once someone has your username and password, 2FA is your last line of defense.

-So picking the right app isn’t just a quick win.
+So picking the right app isn’t just an easy place to start.
 It’s a decision that affects every account you own.

 The Real-World Impact